Africana and African American Studies Minor

 The AFAM program has a strong focus on coursework and research on African American and or Black peoples in the United States, as their cultures and history have been integral to the development of the nation-state and also highlight the country’s problems and promises.
 The program also offers many courses on the cultures and history of Africa and its other Diaspora communities.
 Our courses range from the humanities to the social and natural sciences, and our approaches and methods are applicable to virtually all areas of study at UNH.
 Students are encouraged to take courses from a variety of disciplines.
 The minor therefore is designed to serve the needs of all students, regardless of their background, and to complement their work in their major fields of study.

 We maintain close intellectual and practical solidarities with UNH’s Center for the Humanities, Department of Women’s and Gender Studies, and other interdisciplinary minor programs in American Studies, Native American and Indigenous Studies, Latin American, Latinx, and Caribbean Studies, Queer Studies, and Race and Ethnic Studies.
-Our program faculty also maintain ties with Black educational and community organizations, such as the Seacoast African American Cultural Center, Black Heritage Trail of New Hampshire and others in the region.
+Our program faculty also maintain ties with Black educational and community organizations, such as the Seacoast African American Cultural Center, Black Heritage Trail of New Hampshire, Black Lives Matter chapters, and others in the region.

-The introductory course is meant to provide students with a general understanding of subjects and areas within the broader and related fields African, African Diaspora, African American and Black studies.
+The introductory course is meant to provide students with a general understanding of subjects and areas within the related fields African, African Diaspora, African American and Black studies.
 Electives enable students to explore their interests and or develop greater understanding and synthesis of these subjects and areas.
-The upper-level course requirement is meant to be a culmination of a student’s work in the minor and a key conversation point with program faculty about future research and graduate study, community engagement and career options.
+The upper-level course requirement is meant to be a culmination of a student’s work in the minor and key conversations with program faculty about future research and graduate study, community engagement, and careers.
 Students should arrange to meet with faculty teaching this course early in the semester to establish goals for this culminating experience.
 Study abroad credits may also count with permission from the coordinator or other program faculty.
 A list of approved courses are posted each semester online.

-Students can also pursue independent study and internship options as well for their elective or upper-level course requirement, with on-campus or community organizations such as the UNH Beauregard Center or Black Students Union, Seacoast African American Cultural Center, Black Heritage Trail of New Hampshire or local chapters of national organizations.
+Students can also pursue independent study and internship options as well for their elective or upper-level course requirement, with on-campus or community organizations such as the UNH Beauregard Center, Black Students Union, African Student Association, Seacoast African American Cultural Center, Black Heritage Trail of New Hampshire or local chapters of national organizations.
 These options are supervised by program faculty and may be taken under the AFAM or other departmental codes.

 Peoples and Cultures of the World (Only topic D: Sub-Saharan Africa)